-The above-entitled matter came before the undersigned as the result of a Notice of Hearing and Appointment of Hearing Officer dated September 30, 2011 and issued to the above-captioned taxpayers ("Taxpayers")1 by the Division of Taxation ("Division") in response to a request for hearing filed with the Division on or about April 6, 2011.
-A hearing was held on November 7, 2011.
-The Division was represented by counsel with the Taxpayers representing themselves.
-The parties rested on the record.
+The above-entitled matter came before the undersigned as the result of a Notice of Hearing and Appointment of Hearing Officer dated January 26, 2012 and issued to the above captioned taxpayers ("Taxpayers")1 by the Division of Taxation ("Division") in response to a request for hearing filed with the Division on or about December 12, 2011.
+A hearing was held on March 7, 2012.
+The Division was represented by counsel.
+The Taxpayers did not appear.
+As the Taxpayers were adequately noticed of the hearing (See Division's Exhibit Seven (7)), a full hearing was held.
+The Division rested on the record.